MV China Star

 MV China Star (中华之星) is the world's largest ship with a SWATH design, and the only twin-hull cruise ship ever built.

 History

 Built as the Radisson Diamond, the ship was built for Diamond Cruise, a conglomerate of several Finnish banks and the UKL-based Carlson Companies (the parent company of Radisson Cruises and Hotels).
 The ship was built by Finnyards in Rauma, Finland.
+This 350-passenger all balcony luxury cruise ship was the largest SWATH ship in the world when she was built, measuring more than 20,000 gross tons.

-The ship sailed for Radisson Seven Seas Cruises from 1992 to 2005, before being sold to become a gambling ship in 2005.
+The ship sailed for Radisson Seven Seas Cruises from 1992 to 2005, before being sold to become a gambling ship operator in 2005.